golangci/golangci-lint-action/README.md

           # The location of the configuration file can be changed by using `--config=`
           # args: --timeout=30m --config=/my/path/.golangci.yml --issues-exit-code=0

-          # Optional: show only new issues if it's a pull request.
+          # Optional: For pull request only, show only new issues.
 The default value is `false`.
           # only-new-issues: true

           # Optional: if set to true, then all caching functionality will be completely disabled,